Wisconsin to Tennessee Car Shipping (2026 Cost Guide)

 - Vehicle size and type: Shipping costs are higher for bigger and heavier vehicles.
 Your car’s weight and dimensions play a direct role in the total cost to ship it to Tennessee.

-- Distance and route: The journey from Wisconsin to Tennessee spans about 700 miles.
-More miles mean more fuel and labor, raising the cost.
+- Distance and route: The trip from Wisconsin to Tennessee covers roughly 700 miles.
+Longer routes raise fuel and labor expenses, which increase the overall cost.

 - Delivery expectations: Flexibility with delivery dates can sometimes lower costs.
 In most cases, transporting a vehicle from Wisconsin to Tennessee takes one–six days.
 Expedited delivery is available but adds to the price.